 - The Chihuahuan desert is the largest in North America and includes the southeastern tip of Arizona;

-- The Sonoran desert is larger than all the other 3 combined (in Arizona) taking up most of the southwest and central part of the state.
+- The Sonoran desert is larger than all the other three combined (in Arizona), taking up most of the southwest and central parts of the state.

 Surrounding Arizona’s two major cities, the Sonoran desert is clearly the desert mostly associated with the state.
-Despite being a desert, and a very hot one, it is also quite green, and during wildflower season it has several different hues.
-Purple, yellow, red while and pink flowers invade the desert.
-Finally also has a wide variety of animals, including Gila monsters, horned lizards, desert mule deer, and javelina.
+Despite being a desert and a very hot one, it is also quite green, and during wildflower season, it has several different hues.
+Purple, yellow, red, white, and pink flowers invade the desert.
+Finally, it also has a wide variety of animals, including Gila monsters, horned lizards, desert mule deer, and javelina.

-Nevertheless, the most iconic image of the Arizona deserts is the Saguaro cacti.
+Nevertheless, the most iconic image of the Arizona desert is the Saguaro cacti.
 They are so famous and typically Arizonian that we decided it needed a topic on its own.

 Native American heritage

 What is Arizona famous for?
-The Native American heritage is one of the first things that come to mind.
-The Navajo people are one of the major reasons for it, but there are much more.
+The Native American heritage is one of the first things that comes to mind.
+The Navajo people are one of the primary reasons for it, but there are much more.

-Today, about one-fourth of Arizona is reservation land, making it the state with the largest percentage of lands attributed to native Americans.
-There are 22 American Indian tribes in Arizona who contribute highly to the state’s culture and richness.
-From the huge Navajo nation to the tiny Havasupai.
+Today, about one-fourth of Arizona is reservation land, making it the state with the largest percentage of lands attributed to Native Americans.
+22 American Indian tribes in Arizona contribute highly to the state’s culture and richness, from the huge Navajo nation to the tiny Havasupai.

-The Navajo Nation is the largest Native American reservation, and the vast majority of it is located in Arizona.
-Covering about 17,544,500 acres it is larger than 10 US states and had 332 129 tribal members.
+The Navajo Nation is the largest Native American reservation, most of which is located in Arizona.
+Covering about 17,544,500 acres, it is larger than 10 US states and has 332 129 tribal members.

 The Saguaro is a symbol of Arizona and a symbol of the far west.
-It is part of our collective image of the southwest USA, particularly with their permanent feature on movies, series, comics, and even brands.
-Whenever someone wants to convey this region a Saguaro appears… However, it is important to note that Saguaros are native to the Sonoran desert, which spans only through Northern Mexico, Arizona, and a small part o Southeast California.
+It is part of our collective image of the southwest USA, particularly with its permanent feature in movies, series, comics, and even brands.
+Whenever someone wants to convey this region, a Saguaro appears… However, it is important to note that Saguaros are native to the Sonoran desert, which spans only through Northern Mexico, Arizona, and a small part of Southeast California.

 The Saguaro are large, tree-like columnar cacti, usually developing branches (or arms) as they age.
-They can grow 3–16 meters (10–52 ft) tall, and up to 75 cm (30 in) in diameter and live for 150-200 years.
-Their rate of growth depends on temperature and water, but they are usually very slow growers.
-A fully grown Saguaro can weigh between 3200-4800 pounds making it the largest cacti in the USA.
+They can grow 3–16 meters (10–52 ft) tall and up to 75 cm (30 in) in diameter and live for 150-200 years.
+Their growth rate depends on temperature and water, but they are usually very slow growers.
+A fully grown Saguaro can weigh between 3200-4800 pounds, making it the largest cacti in the USA.

-For this, the Saguaro was an important source of food and shelter for humans for thousands of years.
-Today they are a defining plant of the Sonoran desert and the Saguaro cactus blossom is Arizona’s state flower.
+For this, the Saguaro was an essential source of food and shelter for humans for thousands of years.
+Today they are a defining plant of the Sonoran desert, and the Saguaro cactus blossom is Arizona’s state flower.

-Copper is one of the main produces in Arizona.
-In fact, it was so important that for a long time Arizona used to the called the copper state.
+Copper is one of the main products in Arizona.
+In fact, it was so important that for a long time, Arizona used to be called the copper state.
 Copper mining has been one of the major industries in Arizona since the 19th century.

 Gold and silver are also produced in Arizona as byproducts of copper mining.
 However, in the 18th the early explorers used to prospect for gold and silver, ignoring copper.
-Only later in the late 19th century, copper became economically viable to mine and ship.
+Only later in the late 19th century did copper become economically viable to mine and ship.

-Today Arizona is still the leading copper-producing state in the USA, having produced 830 000 metric tons of copper in 2018.
+Today, Arizona is still the leading copper-producing state in the USA, producing 830 000 metric tons of copper in 2018.
 More than 50% of the copper produced in the USA comes from Arizona.

-There are 6 major copper areas in Arizona: Jerome, Ajo, Clifton-Morenci district, Bisbee (Warren district), Globe-Miami district, and White Mesa district.
+Arizona has six major copper areas: Jerome Arizona, Ajo, Clifton-Morenci district, Bisbee (Warren district), Globe-Miami district, and White Mesa district.

 Turquoise is the official gemstone of Arizona, but it’s more than that.
-It is the most important gemstone in the southwest and a symbol of native American jewelry.
-It can be found all over the world, however, Arizona’s Turquoise is considered one of the best in the world.
+It is the most important gemstone in the southwest and a symbol of Native American jewelry.
+It can be found worldwide; however, Arizona’s Turquoise is considered one of the best in the world.

 Turquoise is made of water, phosphate, copper, and aluminum.
-It is typically found in arid regions, rich in copper and volcanic rocks, just like Arizona.
-It is an opaque mineral, popular for its diverse blue/green hues.
-It is a rare and valuable gemstone that has been used as an ornamental stone for thousands of years.
+It is typically found in arid regions rich in copper and volcanic rocks, just like Arizona.
+It is an opaque mineral famous for its diverse blue/green hues.
+It is a rare and valuable gemstone used as an ornamental stone for thousands of years.

-The Hoover dam is pivotal to the economy of both states providing irrigation water, controlling floods, and producing electricity.
-One can say it completely changed the two states, presenting a water source to a deserted area.
+The Hoover Dam is pivotal to the economy of both states providing irrigation water, controlling floods, and producing electricity.
+It completely changed the two states, presenting a water source to a deserted area.
 Without the dam and the reservoir, it would be impossible for a city like Las Vegas to exist.

-When full, Lake Mead is the largest reservoir by volume in the United States.
-At full capacity, it is 112 miles long, 532 feet deep, and has roughly 247 square miles of surface area.
-However, the lake doesn’t reach full capacity since 1983 due to increased water demand and droughts.
+When complete, Lake Mead is the largest reservoir by volume in the United States.
+At total capacity, it is 112 miles long, 532 feet deep, and has roughly 247 square miles of surface area.
+However, the lake doesn’t reach total capacity since 1983 due to increased water demand and droughts.
 In June 2021, lake mead was only at 35% capacity, an all-time low record.

 University of Phoenix

-Ok, this is a weird one, but it’s true, right?
+This is a weird one, but it’s true, right?
 One of the most famous things in Arizona is the University of Phoenix.
 All those nationwide cheesy ads kind of worked.
-The ads were famously cheesy, bad even, but they have put the university on the map and one of the first things many people remember when thinking of Arizona.
+The ads were famously cheesy, bad even, but they have put the university on the map and are one of the first things many people remember when thinking of Arizona.

-Founded in 1976, the University of Phoenix is a for-profit university with headquarters in Phoenix, Arizona.
+Founded in 1976, the University of Phoenix is a for-profit university headquartered in Phoenix, Arizona.
 It confers certificates and degrees at certificate, associate, bachelor’s, master’s, and doctoral degree levels.
 With an open enrollment policy, it accepts all candidates with a high-school diploma, GED, or equivalent.

-In the 1990s the University of Phoenix was considered an innovator in higher education for working adults and in online programs.
-During the 2000’s it evolved into the biggest online university one the US with 460 000 students.
-However, students at the University of Phoenix have a really low graduation rate and a high rate of students loan default.
+In the 1990s, the University of Phoenix was considered an innovator in higher education for working adults and in online programs.
+During the 2000’s it evolved into the biggest online university in the US, with 460 000 students.
+However, students at the University of Phoenix have a really low graduation rate and a high rate of student loan default.

 We have talked about the Grand Canyon, the most iconic of the Arizona landmarks, and the Hoover Dam, but there are plenty of others that are well-known globally.
 As we mentioned earlier, Arizona is a popular tourist destination due to its beautiful open spaces, outdoor activities, scenic lookouts, and famous landmarks.